Developing a Social Equity Practice

 Just Transition Primer

-Let’s come together online to align understanding and action in support of effective, collective responses to the moment we are living in.
+Let’s come together online to align analysis and action in support of effective, collective responses to the moment we are living in.

 CLICK HERE TO REGISTER

 A global pandemic has altered the fabric of our daily lives with so many threads of uncertainty woven in.
 A strong uprising and awakening to the necessity of overcoming racial injustice has been initiated and needs to be sustained.
 These – and other – realities of our current context only heighten the importance of connecting to explore a shared vision of Just Transition.
 What will it take to build systems centered on care for each other and our shared home?
-This core GWI workshop helps us align our focus on this in the Mahicantuck (Hudson) Valley.
-Join us online, in community, to deepen your understanding of the Just Transition framework and principles.
+This is GWI’s focus in the Hudson Valley.
+We invite you to learn in community online about Just Transition framework and principles.
 Through video, reflection, story sharing, and small group discussion, you will:

 • See people from across the country describing aspects of Just Transition